82nd Group Army

-The 82nd Group Army (第八十二集团军 (Dì Bāshí'èr Jítuánjūn)), formerly the 38th Group Army, is a military formation of the Chinese People's Liberation Army Ground Forces (PLAGF).
-The 82nd Group Army is one of twelve total group armies of the PLAGF, the largest echelon of ground forces in the People's Republic of China, and one of three assigned to the nation's Central Theater Command.
+The 82nd Group Army (第八十二集团军 (Dì Bāshí'èr Jítuánjūn)), Unit 31677, formerly the 38th Group Army, is a military formation of the Chinese People's Liberation Army Ground Force (PLAGF).
+The 82nd Group Army is one of thirteen total group armies of the PLAGF, the largest echelon of ground forces in the People's Republic of China, and one of three assigned to the nation's Central Theater Command.

 History

 Chinese Civil War

 The unit was originally established as the 38th Corps under the Fourth Field Army in early 1949.
 The 38th can trace its lineage back to the late 1920s through its evolution from the 343rd Brigade.
 In 1949 the 38th Corps was composed of the 112th, 113th, and 114th Divisions.
 Under Lin Biao in mid-June 1949, the 38th took part in the campaign to take Southern China and encircled Yichang, Hubei and seized the city.

 Korean War

 The 38th, the 40th and the 42nd Corps (the finest of the Fourth Field Army) along with the 27th and the 39th Corps from South China were placed at Peng Dehuai's disposal as part of the People's Volunteer Army (Chinese People's Volunteers (CPV) XIII Army Group, for the initial Chinese intervention in Korea.

 In Battle of the Ch'ongch'on River 38th Corps and the 42nd Corps poured through the broken South Korean lines to Eighth Army’s east and threatening to envelop the entire force.
 The 38th corps overran ROK 7th Division on November 25–26, then Turkish Brigade on 26-29.
 Its 113rd division covered 72.5 kilometers within 14 hours and reached Samso-ri on November 28 7:00 to halt US 2nd Infantry Division from retreat.
 38th Corps was ultimately successful in setting up the "Gauntlet" against the US 2nd Infantry Division at Kunu-ri, and for its performance it received the title "Ten thousand years Army" (万岁军).
 It's estimated that Chinese People's Volunteer Army inflicted 23,000 casualties on UNC, among them, 7,485 killed or wounded and 3,616 captured (including 1,042 US soldiers) were inflicted by the 38th Corps.
 US Eighth Army estimated it suffered 11,000 casualties, excluding South Korean casualties.

 In Third Battle of Seoul, the 38th Corps broke through defense organized by ROK 6th Division within 20 minutes on December 31, then defeated a regiment of US 24th Infantry Division on the southeast of Uijeongbu on January 3.

 In the Fourth Phase Battle, the 38th Corps were deployed on the south bank of the Han River to defend against US 24th Infantry Division, US First Cavalry Division, British 27th Brigade and ROK 6th division.
 During 50 days fierce fight, the 38th Corps estimated that it inflicted more than 10,800 casualties on UNC, but the 38th Corps suffered 3,359 killed which accounts for some 50% of all the 38th Corps soldiers killed in Korean war.